 We recognise that tax legislation is complex and compliance can be subject to interpretation.
 To assist in this process we use the following checks and balances:

 - We invest in strong, robust and internationally recognised accounting systems.

-- All our corporation tax returns (and federal returns in the US) are reviewed or produced by outside experts
+- All our corporate tax returns are reviewed or produced by either internal or outside experts.

 - All our UK units are required to make annual declarations regarding the taxes for which they are responsible, which forms part of the Senior Accounting Officer process.

 - Our internal audit function operates on a risk based system.